ShuhongLL/mysite/source/_posts/Implement-Zero-Data-Loss-in-Spark-Streaming.md

 }

 ```
-This will not clean the latest checkpoint as the it is still referred to recover from dirver failures.
+This will not clean the latest checkpoint as it is still referred to by the application to recover from possible failures.
+If you expect to restart the application driver if it crashed due to some errors and exactly start from where it crashed last time instead of performing the whole operation once again, you can create **StreamingContext** from the previous checkpoint by using the method `getOrCreate()`:
 ```scala
 val ssc = StreamingContext.getOrCreate(CHECK_POINT_DIR, () => createContext(...params))